muhittincamdali/iOSDevelopmentTools/README.md

 ## 🤝 Contributing

-We welcome contributions to iOS Development Tools!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details.
+We welcome contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ### Contribution Process